Training on heart rate

 In the Start 2 Run app we consciously choose to train purely by feel in the first schedule.
 In the 24 other schedules you can choose to train based on feel only or based on feel and heart rate.
 You cannot blindly follow your heart rate.
 Always keep listening to your body.

-When you train by feel in the Start 2 Run app, you get an indication of the training intensity with each lesson, ranging from walking with a very light to light feeling and a pace that you can easily follow to a pace where the intensity is somewhat heavy or is experienced as heavy.
+When you train by feel in the Start 2 Run app, you get an indication of the training intensity with each lesson, ranging from slow walking with a very light feeling to a pace where the intensity is experienced as heavy.

-Although we all have a maximum heart rate of 220, our heart rate zones are very personal.
-Therefore, do not compare your zones with others, what you experience as high is normal for someone else.
+Our heart rate zones are very personal.
+Never compare your zones with others, what you experience as high can be normal for someone else.
+Never try to measure your maximum heart rate without professional guidance.

 5 ZONES